jump-dev/Hypatia.jl/benchmarks/natvsext/README.md

 ### Choose examples

 Open `run.jl` with a code editor.
+Under `inst_sets =` and `JuMP_examples = `:
-To run the examples from _"Solving natural conic formulations with Hypatia.jl"_ uncomment the example names under the "natural formulations paper" header and comment (add #) the names under the "spectral function cones paper" header.
+* To run examples from "_Solving natural conic formulations with Hypatia.jl_" uncomment the items under the "natural formulations paper" header and comment (add #) the remaining
-To run the examples from "_Conic optimization with spectral functions on Euclidean Jordan algebras_", do the opposite.
+* To run examples from "_Conic optimization with spectral functions on Euclidean Jordan algebras_" uncomment the items under "spectral function cones paper" and comment the remaining
+* To run examples from "_Sum of squares generalizations for conic sets_" uncomment the items under "WSOS cones paper" and comment the remaining

 ### Run the script